Home

-How To: Reduce Lag & Boost Performance for Games on a Galaxy S6 or Note 4
+How to Reduce Lag & Boost Performance for Games on a Galaxy S6 or Note 4

 Since the days of Android Jelly Bean, Samsung has implemented an energy preservation feature known as dynamic voltage and frequency scaling, or DVFS for short.
 What this essentially does is limit or adjust the frequency of the microprocessor to conserve power and prevent excessive heat from being generated.